Getting Started

 Installation is simple using Docker:

-DO NOT USE UNRAID TEMPLATES, CASAOS OR PORTAINER STACKS TO INSTALL COSMOS.
+DO NOT USE UNRAID TEMPLATES, CASAOS OR PORTAINER STACKS TO INSTALL COSMOS IF YOU DON'T USE the --network host mode.
 IT WILL NOT WORK PROPERLY.
 JUST RUN THE DOCKER RUN COMMAND!

 You can use Docker-Compose but if you are on mac or windows (so no host mode) without a domain, that will prevent Cosmos from binding ports to itself! (preventing ip:port from working properly)